-The following table sets forth certain information with respect to the executive officers and members of the Board of Directors of our General Partner as of February 19, 2021.
-Executive officers and directors are elected for one-year terms.
+The following table sets forth certain information with respect to the executive officers and members of the Board of Directors of our general partner as of February 19, 2021.
+Executive officers and directors are elected for indefinite terms.

-Name Age Position with Our General Partner Kelcy L. Warren 65 Executive Chairman of the Board of Directors Matthew S. Ramsey 65 Director, President and Chief Operating Officer Thomas E. Long 64 Co-Chief Executive Officer (Co-Principal Executive Officer) Marshall S. (Mackie) McCrea, III 61 Co-Chief Executive Officer and Director (Co-Principal Executive Officer) Bradford D. Whitehurst 46 Chief Financial Officer (Principal Financial Officer) James M. Wright, Jr. 52 General Counsel A. Troy Sturrock 50 Senior Vice President and Controller (Principal Accounting Officer) David K. Skidmore 65 Director W. Brett Smith 61 Director William P. Williams 83 Director
+Name Age Position with Our General Partner

+Kelcy L. Warren 65 Executive Chairman of the Board of Directors

+Thomas E. Long 64 Co-Chief Executive Officer and Director (Co-Principal Executive Officer)

+Marshall S. (Mackie) McCrea, III 61 Co-Chief Executive Officer and Director (Co-Principal Executive Officer)

+Bradford D. Whitehurst 46 Chief Financial Officer (Principal Financial Officer)

+Matthew S. Ramsey 65 Chief Operating Officer and Director

+Thomas P. Mason 64 Executive Vice President, General Counsel and President - LNG

+A. Troy Sturrock 50 Senior Vice President and Controller (Principal Accounting Officer)

+Steven R. Anderson 71 Director

+Richard D. Brannon 62 Director

+Ray C. Davis 79 Director

+Michael K. Grimm 66 Director

+John W. McReynolds 70 Director

+James R. (Rick) Perry 70 Director

+Ray W. Washburne 60 Director

 Messrs.
-Warren, McCrea and Ramsey also serve as directors of ET's general partner.
-Mr. Ramsey also serves as chairman of the board of the general partner of Sunoco LP, and Mr. Long serves as a director of the board of the general partner of Sunoco LP.
+Warren, McCrea and Ramsey also serve as directors of the board of ETO's general partner.
+Mr. Ramsey serves as chairman of the board of the general partner of Sunoco LP, and Mr. Long serves as a director of the board of the general partners of Sunoco LP and of USAC.
+Mr. Mason and Mr. Whitehurst serve as directors of the general partner of USAC.

-Set forth below is biographical information regarding the foregoing officers and directors of our General Partner:
+Set forth below is biographical information regarding the foregoing officers and directors of our general partner:

 Kelcy L. Warren.
-Mr. Warren is the Executive Chairman of the Board of Directors of the general partner of ETO.
-Mr. Warren also serves as Executive Chairman of the Board of Directors of ET's general partner.
+Mr. Warren serves as Executive Chairman of our general partner.
+Mr. Warren served as Chief Executive Officer from August 2007 through December 2020.
+He was appointed Co-Chairman of the Board of Directors of our general partner, effective upon the closing of our IPO, and in August 2007, he became the sole Chairman of the Board of our general partner and the Chief Executive Officer and Chairman of the Board of the general partner of ETO.
+Prior to that, Mr. Warren had served as Co-Chief Executive Officer and Co-Chairman of the Board of the general partner of ETO since the combination of the midstream and intrastate transportation storage operations of La Grange Acquisition, L.P. and the retail propane operations of Heritage in January 2004.
 Mr. Warren also served as the Chief Executive Officer of PennTex Midstream Partners, LP's general partner from November 2016 to July 2017.
-Prior to the combination of the operations of ETO and Heritage Propane in 2004, Mr. Warren co-founded the entities that acquired and operated the midstream assets that were contributed in the merger.
-From 1996 to 2000, Mr. Warren served as a Director of Crosstex Energy, Inc. and from 1993 to 1996, he served as President, Chief Operating Officer and a Director of Cornerstone Natural Gas, Inc. Mr. Warren was selected to serve as a director and as Executive Chairman because he previously served as the Partnership's Chief Executive Officer and has more than 30 years in the natural gas industry.
+Prior to the combination of the operations of ETO and Heritage Propane, Mr. Warren served as President of the general partner of ET Company I, Ltd. the entity that operated ETO's midstream assets before it acquired Aquila, Inc.'s midstream assets, having served in that capacity since 1996.
+From 1996 to 2000, he also served as a Director of Crosstex Energy, Inc. From 1993 to 1996, he served as President, Chief Operating Officer and a Director of Cornerstone Natural Gas, Inc. Mr. Warren has more than 30 years of business experience in the energy industry.
+Mr. Warren was selected to serve as a director and as Executive Chairman because he previously served as Chief Executive Officer and has more than 30 years in the natural gas industry.
 Mr. Warren also has relationships with chief executives and other senior management at natural gas transportation companies throughout the United States and brings a unique and valuable perspective to the Board of Directors.